 (C) A new subparagraph (C) is added to read as follows:

-“(C) Notwithstanding subparagraph (A) of this subsection, recoveries obtained on behalf of the District, pursuant to contingency fee contracts shall be deposited into the Fund and may remain in the Fund until paid to the contractor to satisfy costs and fees or transferred to another fund by the Office of the Attorney General to pay contingency fee contracts.”.
+“(C) Notwithstanding subparagraph (A) of this subsection, recoveries obtained on behalf of the District pursuant to contingency fee contracts shall be deposited into the Fund and may remain in the Fund until paid to the contractor to satisfy costs and fees or transferred to another fund by the Office of the Attorney General to pay contingency fee contracts.”.

 (3) Subsection (e) is amended to read as follows:

-“(e) For the purposes of this section, the term “recovery” shall include funds obtained through court determinations or through the settlement of claims in which the Office of the Attorney General represents the District but shall not include funds obtained through an administrative proceeding or funds obligated to another source by federal law.
-Recoveries shall be deposited into the Fund regardless of whether the amounts payable to satisfy the underlying obligations would otherwise have been required to be deposited into a different District special fund.”.
+“(e) For the purposes of this section, the term “recovery” shall include funds obtained through court determinations or through the settlement of claims in which the Office of the Attorney General represents the District, but shall not include funds obtained through an administrative proceeding or funds obligated to another source by federal law or pursuant to section 2(b)(2) of the Subrogation Fund Establishment Act of 2018 (D.C.
+Law 22-122; D.C.
+Official Code § 1-325.391(b)(2)), or section 2332 of the District of Columbia Government Comprehensive Merit Personnel Act of 1979, effective March 3, 1979 (D.C.
+Law 2-139; D.C.
+Official Code § 1-623.32).
+Recoveries shall be deposited into the Fund regardless of whether the amounts payable to satisfy the underlying obligations otherwise would have been required to be deposited into a different District special fund.”.

 (b) Section 106c (D.C.
 Official Code § 1-301.86c), is amended as follows: